Budesonide and formoterol (eformoterol) fumarate dihydrate powder for inhalation

 - Formoterol belongs to a group of medicines called beta-2-agonists.
 Formoterol opens up the airways to help you breathe more easily.

 The budesonide in Symbicort Turbuhaler helps to improve your condition and to prevent asthma attacks from occurring.
-It is a preventer and needs to be taken regularly.

 The formoterol in Symbicort Turbuhaler helps you breathe more easily.
-It should also be taken regularly to help control your symptoms.

 Chronic Obstructive Pulmonary Disease (COPD)